siljamdev/GenericGame/README.md

 # Generic game Template
 <img src="res/icon.png" width="200"/>

 Template that makes it easy to create games with [OpenTK](https://github.com/opentk/opentk).
-Comes with user interfaces, a free caera, basic menus, options and customizable controls.
+Comes with user interfaces, a free camera, basic menus, options and customizable controls.

 Everybody is free to use this as a template for their game or in any other way.